ml-for-nlp/fruit-fly/README.md

 # Implementing the fruit fly's similarity hashing

 This is an implementation of the random indexing method described by Dasgupta et al (2017) in [A neural algorithm for a fundamental computing problem](http://science.sciencemag.org/content/358/6364/793/tab-figures-data).
+The code takes a raw count matrix and outputs locality-sensitive binary hashes in place of the original vectors.

 ### Description of the data